New Barclays CEO faces early challenge to fix wealth arm

-LONDON The new chief executive of British bank Barclays, expected to be former JPMorgan banker Jes Staley, faces an early challenge in deciding what to do in wealth management after a decade of disappointment.
+LONDON The new chief executive of British bank Barclays (BARC.L), expected to be former JPMorgan (JPM.N) banker Jes Staley, faces an early challenge in deciding what to do in wealth management after a decade of disappointment.

 Most scrutiny is on whether the new CEO, replacing Antony Jenkins after his ouster in July, will continue to scale back in investment banking, or build it back up.
 But investors said there are other areas that need selling, fixing, or deserve to be expanded.